pyates86/start_engineering/README.md

     - by Adam Merrill, Kory Kogon, and Leena Rinne
 - 7 Habits of Highly Effective People
     -  by Stephen Covey
+- Crucial Conversations: Tools for Talking When Stakes Are High
+    - by Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler
+- Deep Work: Rules for Focused Success in a Distracted World
+    - by Cal Newport
+- Influence: The Psychology of Persuasion
+    - by Robert B. Cialdini
+- Soft Skills: The Software Developer’s Life Manual
+    - by John Sonmez

 ### Engineering books
+- Think Like a Programmer: An Introduction to Creative Problem Solving
+    - by V. Anton Spraul
 - Clean Code: A Handbook of Agile Software Craftsmanship
     - by Robert C. Martin
 - The Pragmatic Programmer: Your Journey to Mastery